Mahmud Shakir

-Mahmud Shakir, (Arabic:محمود شاكر) also known as Al-Sheikh Abu-Osama Mahmud Bin Shakir Shakir Al-Harastani, is a historian and an Islamic writer from Syria.
+Mahmud Shakir, (Arabic:محمود شاكر) also known as Al-Sheikh Abu-Osama Mahmud Bin Shakir Shakir Al-Harastani, was a historian and an Islamic writer from Syria.
 He was born in Harasta, northeast of Damascus, in the month of Ramadan, 1932.
 He died in Al-Riyadh, on November 23, 2014.

 Education and career

 Mahmud Shakir studied elementary, secondary, and high school, and graduated in 1371 AH / 1952 AC.
 He received Sharia sciences education at the hands of some scholars in the mosques of his hometown.
 Later on, he joined the University of Damascus to study geography, and he graduated in 1956-1957 AC.

 He was passionate about studying the sciences of history.
 He was outstanding when it came to the Islamic history, and he classified it in an innovative way.
 He excelled for his ability to word history from the Islamic point of view in all its details, from the past to present, in addition to presenting the events and their analysis.
 In his writing he had responded to some of the suspicions raised by the orientalists and their followers.
 He was interested in studying genealogy, and he excelled in it.

 He moved to the Kingdom of Saudi Arabia in 1972, and worked as a professor of geography and Islamic history at the College of Social Sciences in Riyadh and Al-Qassim.
 He launched a radio program for the Quran Radio from Saudi Arabia called Geography of the Islamic World.
 He has more than two hundred works on history, Islamic ideology and geography.
 He also participated in developing curricula and study plans in the sciences of history and geography.

 He died on November 23, 2014.